obiba/opal-doc/web-user-guide/projects/tables.rst

 * Data to import review
 * Archiving options when dealing with a file-based datasource

-Some import options can be describved as follow:
+Some import options can be described as follow:

 .. list-table::
   :header-rows: 1